POS-CWS/file-copy-sort/README.md

    * "Automatic PST correction" is generally what should be used.
 This mode accounts for when our camera standard changed from PST to UTC.
    * "Overwriting" determines whether it will auto-detect files in the target location
      * If enabled, it will copy everything found, overwriting as necessary.
 If disabled, it will skip files if it detects these already in the target folder.
+   * The file "camera list.txt" is an optional file that allows images from multiple cameras to be copied and sorted at the same time into their own output folders.
+Each line of this file corresponds to a unique set of characters that can be found in exclusively in the filenames of the images belonging to one camera to separate.
+	 * Each of these cameras (that have images detected in the source folder) will have their own output folder, named using the key to identify that camera, that sits in the base output folder.
+	 * If you are only using a single camera, erase the entire contents of this file.
+You may also delete this file, but this will display an error whenever the tool is loaded.